151 Montague Street 2nd Floor Brooklyn NY 11201 Suite B

 About Our Instructor

 You become who you train with.
-At Brooklyn Heights Jiu Jitsu, we build a culture of respect, grit, and growth.
-No egos, no excuses—just a team that pushes you to be better every day.
+At Brooklyn Heights Jiu Jitsu, we have cultivated a culture built on mutual respect, technical growth, and shared discipline.

 The Results You Could Expect